Kanshiroron/docker-dev/README.md

 ### Commands

-The container embeds two binaries to trigger a rebuild (may be usefull when the modification made is outside of the watched folder), and another to restart the binary.
+The Golang container contains two binaries to trigger a rebuild (may be usefull when modifications made are outside of the watched folder), and another to restart the watched application.
 Those two can be found under the `/home` folder of the container.

 - `/home/recompile`: recompiles the application and restarts it if the compilation succeeds (and if `COMPILE_ONLY` is not set to `true`).
 - `/home/restart`: kills the running application and starts it again (has no effect if `COMPILE_ONLY` is not set to `true`).